decred/vspd/README.md

 - **API** - Tickets are registered with the VSP using a JSON HTTP API.
 For more detail on the API and its usage, read [api.md](./docs/api.md)

-- **Web front-end** - A minimal, static, website providing pool stats.
+- **Web front-end** - A minimal website (no JavaScript) providing public pool stats.
+An admin page enables searching for tickets and downloading database backups.

 - **Two-way accountability** - All vspd requests must be signed with a private key corresponding to the relevant ticket, and all vspd responses are signed